 Starting with a tour of the Fathom Five National Marine Park, you can add Flowerpot Island, Cove Island and Echo Island, if you opt for the twenty minute flight.
 The third choice consists of a thirty minute session over all of these areas, adding aerial views of the Grotto.

-There’s also an option to book your own custom tours, with extended flight times and a personalized tour route.
+There’s also an option to book your own custom sightseeing tours over Tobermory, with extended flight times and a personalized tour route.

 Mountain Biking the Tract Trails